 \section{Numerical results}

 For the random selections, we have two choices: (a) 'Non-Singular Random Selection Ensemble' (NSRSE) in which a given time series can appear many times but at most once in the construction of any correlation matrix to avoid singularities.
 As mentioned above, we will have binomially many choices but the members of the ensemble are not entirely independent.
-We will usually not have $N$ and $T$ very large but even so we will find that the behavior of the bulk is not significantly affected although the outliers are.
-Alternatively, for sufficiently large $N$ and $T$, we could use a random matrix model 'Exclusive Random Selection Ensemble' that constructs an ensemble that excludes any repeatition of time series in its construction.
-We can use this ensemble to calculate the expectation values of the quantities we are interested in and avergae those over all or a subset of possible selections.
-In this case, we expect to a large extent coincidence with correlated Wishart ensembles but the procedure is rather unyieldy and we should rather focus on the first choice namely NSRSE.
+We will usually not have $N$ and $T$ very large, but even so we will find that the behavior of the bulk is not significantly affected although the outliers are.
+Alternatively, for sufficiently large $N$ and $T$, we could use a random matrix model 'Exclusive Random Selection Ensemble' (ERSE) that constructs an ensemble that excludes any repetition of time series in its construction.
+We can use this ensemble to calculate the expectation values of the quantities we are interested in and average those over all or a subset of possible selections.
+In this case, we expect to a large extent coincidence with correlated Wishart ensembles but the procedure is rather complicated and we will thus focus on the first choice namely NSRSE.

-We now proceed to analyze three special cases.
-We start with the case of constant correlations where we, in addition to the spectrum bulk, have an outlier that should be described.
-Here, we also consider the case of zero correlations i.e. uncorrelated time series, where we should reproduce the Mar\u{c}enko-Pastur distribution \cite{Ma-67, Pa-72}.
-Then, we proceed to the block structure, which we illustrate by using two blocks of time series which have constant internal correlation and relatively small correlation between the two blocks.
-Note that our results need not agree with theory for Wishart matrices because starting with a single representative of this ensemble in the large space, we select the smaller matrices from that space and repetitions of the selection will turn out to be important.
+We now proceed to analyze two special cases.
+First, we consider the case of constant correlations where we, in addition to the spectrum bulk, have an outlier that should be described.
+Here, we also consider the case of zero correlations i.e. uncorrelated time series, where we reproduce the Mar\u{c}enko-Pastur distribution \cite{Ma-67, Pa-72}.
+Then, we proceed to the block structure which we illustrate by using two blocks of time series which have constant internal correlation and relatively small correlation between the two blocks.
+Note that our results for NSRSE need not agree with theory for Wishart matrices because starting with a single representative of this ensemble in the large space, we select the smaller matrices from that space and repetitions of the selection will turn out to be important.
 We compare the distribution of outliers for NSRSE with ERSE in terms of the first four moments.